On mobile, there may be tables with shorter text or fewer columns, and tables with more text or more columns.

 - There is not a clear and consistent visual line separating the information, which is usually an advantage of a table.

-- To avoid confusion, it is recommended that clients do not have multiple tables of varying lengths on a page.
+- To avoid confusion, it is recommended that customers do not have multiple tables of varying lengths on a page.
 The problem is tables with a lot of text in them - so simple tables containing only a few words and numbers should be fine.

 - Complex tables containing big blocks of text can be created in word, marked with the correct code for screen readers, and then converted to PDFs so that their formatting stays consistent between all mobile and desktop devices and also remains compliant for users with disabilities.